-15 Different Types Of Caridina - Rare & Common
+15 Different Tropical Aquarium Caridina - Rare & Common

 Caridinas are freshwater Shrimp from the family Atyidae, and there are currently 281 different species of Caridina Shrimp.
 They are very peaceful omnivores but very greedy, especially for food.
 These Shrimp can range from 1cm to 7.5 cm in body length.
 Caridina Shrimp are relatively hard to keep and care for and can be somewhat expensive.
 It is practically impossible to identify these Shrimp to the species level.
 Caridina Shrimp is defined by having chelipeds with bristles on the fingers' tip, which are used to scrape detritus during feeding and filter tiny aquatic organisms.